 - Are sick

-You may not always be able to comfort your newborn.
+You might not always be able to comfort your newborn.
 This is not your fault.
 Try to be patient and remain calm when your newborn does not stop crying.
 If necessary, have someone else stay with your baby while you take a break.
+Never shake your baby under any circumstance.
+Shaking your baby can cause serious brain damage, known as Shaken Baby Syndrome, resulting in lifelong disabilities.

-Contact your doctor if your newborn has crying patterns that change, cries more than usual, cries at a different time of day than usual, or if the crying sounds different than usual.
-These may be signs that your newborn is sick.
+Contact your doctor if your newborn cries more than usual, cries at a different time of day than usual, or if the crying sounds different than usual.
+These might be signs that your newborn is sick.

 Can't find the health information you’re looking for?